In Nigeria, Kidnapped, Raped, Mocked, Saved by God: A Boko Haram Survivor’s Story of Radical Forgiveness

 Praying With Esther and for Nigeria

 - Please pray with Esther as she continues to walk a difficult and often lonely road.
 Pray that she would continue to cast her sorrows on her Savior and that she would begin to see the plan God has for her life.

 - Pray with Esther for Rebecca’s life and future as she grows up in a community that looks down on and even shuns her.
 Pray that God would work miracles in Rebecca’s life and unmistakably reveal Himself to her as her creator and Savior.
 Pray that the Lord will continue to use baby Rebecca to illustrate His love and mercy to people around her.

 - Pray with all the women, girls and children who have been ostracized from their community because of their exposure to rebel fighters.
 Pray for their strength, protection and provision.

-- Pray with the estimated 20,000 men, women and children who are still captives of Boko Haram.
+- Pray with the estimated 20,000 men, women and children who are still captives of an extremist group that is located primarily in Northern Nigeria.
 Pray for their protection and that they would sense God’s presence in their nightmare.